 Each year Ohio employers have the opportunity to participate in BWC's Group-Experience-Rating Program or Group-Retrospective-Rating Program.
 While these programs are not required, they do provide you with an opportunity to significantly reduce your workers' compensation premiums, while increasing your awareness of safety and risk-management strategies.

 Workplace safety is an important component of these programs.
 To succeed in accident prevention, we encourage you to use the many resources available to you.
 We believe a group-rating program is a partnership that includes you and your employees, your sponsoring organization or third-party administrator (TPA) and BWC.
 Each has specific roles and responsibilities, all designed to assist in preventing workplace accidents.
-This informatoin in this PDF Document outlines the safety services expectations you should have as an employer enrolled in a group-rating program.
+This PDF Document outlines the safety services expectations you should have as an employer enrolled in a group-rating program.

 Group-Rating Safety Accountability